abdessalaam/mastodon_aurora/README.md

 upload an image of your choice to: _your_mastodon/public/system/custom/graphics/_

-CUSTOM THUMBNAIL for accounts that moved upload to: _your_mastodon/public/system/custom/graphics/_
+CUSTOM THUMBNAIL for accounts that moved - an example is provided in this repository upload to: _your_mastodon/public/system/custom/graphics/_